 LC: I am President of the World Athletics, I’ve been involved in sport for over 50 years, and yet I can’t think of a more challenging time either as a competitor or as administrator.
 I hope that when we try to balance the books that the cultural fabric of the nation (and I throw sport into that mix) is considered worth holding onto because I believe these are the anchor points in local communities, in families, in neighbourhoods and they are the things that are going to help people out of these challenging times.
 But priorities are priorities.
 We all have to live in the real world but I would counsel caution about closing down in lockdown too many of these activities that, properly socially distanced and properly put together, give, particularly young people, a purpose.

-LC: My kids have tried to get me into the digital era but my love is vinyl.
+RF: You once moved house to accommodate your extensive record collection!
+What is your preferred way to listen to music?LC: My kids have tried to get me into the digital era but my love is vinyl.
 I love reading and for me they are an inseparable part of your house.
 You return to records, like your favourite chapter in a novel, they are really part of my life.

-LC: Duke Ellington.
+RF: Which musician would you like to have met?LC: Duke Ellington.
 The body of work from his Sacred Concerts, the Cotton Club, his modern works – compositionally, he was a genius.
 And of course, his choice of musicians and his amazing partnership with Billy Strayhorn.
 Yet despite this, during the period of American history that he spanned, he was not able to stay in many of the hotels he was performing in.
 He would have been an extraordinarily interesting and complex character to talk to and I like complexity!

 Ruth Fisher is the presenter of Full Circle on Saturday nights at 1am and The Performance Series on Mondays at 9pm on JazzFM.(*) This is an edited-down version of the full interview which will be broadcast on www.jazzfm.com on 29 December 2020 at 6pm.
 With thanks to Nigel Tully MBE.